theDavidBarton/twin-peaks-api/README.md

 A quote API for the cult classic TV movie series: Twin Peaks - made in Node.Js and Express.

-Available at: [https://thedavidbarton.herokuapp.com/api/1/quotes/](https://thedavidbarton.herokuapp.com/api/1/quotes/recommend) (see endpoints and usage below)
+Available at: _see link in the repository's 'about' section_ (see endpoints and usage below)

 ![welcome-to-twin-peaks](https://welcometotwinpeaks.com/wp-content/uploads/welcome-to-twin-peaks-sign-51201.jpg)